Masutani

 Masutani san is also praised for its grinding technique, these knives are therefore razor sharp out of the box and do not need to be re-sharpened.
 The VG-1 steel is forged on the 'Sanmai' technique between 2 layers of softer steel, which protect the blade against possible damage and oxidation.The handle is made of red Pakka wood (stabilized hold).
 The Nakago (sting) is secured to about half in the handle with 2 stainless steel pins.
 The sting is not visible at the bottom so you do not feel it when you hold the knife.
 Between the handle and the blade is a stainless steel bolster.

-Double-sided sharpened and laminated blade made of stainless steel with core of Japanese VG-10 steel.
-The blade is extremely thin and manually sharpened and has no thickenings, sharpening…€ 109,00 € 99,00
+This Japanese vegetable knife has a blade of double-sided and laminated (sanmai) stainless steel with core of Japanese V-1 steel.
+The blade is extremely thin and manually sharpened and has no…€ 99,00 € 89,00

 Japaneseknives.eu